 The male and female adults are similar: brown on top with a blue sheen.
 Underneath, they are fawn with brown shading and rows of dark dashes.
 The butterflies have a wing span of about 2 cms.

-The eggs are pale green, rough, round, and flatteed.
+The eggs are pale green flatteed spheres, with a sparse white polygonal network on the surface.
+The eggs have a diameter of about 0.7 mm.
 They are usually laid singly on flower buds of a foodplant.

 The species occurs in the southern half of Australia, including :